This post may contain affiliate links. Affiliate links allow Fatgirlflow to earn commissions on products we recommend. All opinions are our own.

 I’ve been dying to write this post for years – and believe me it’s taken that long to find the perfect sofa.

 So many of us are part of the “throw away generation” – and with good reason.
 We can’t afford pieces that will last a long time, which forces us to search for something in our price range that can at least do the job for now.
-I hate living like that.
-I love changing up my decor and my space, but buying sofa after sofa because brands can’t create items that hold up to fat people just didn’t feel right for me.
+We hate living like that.
+I love changing up my decor and my space, but buying sofa after sofa because brands can’t create items that hold up to heavy people just didn’t feel right for me.

 I started reaching out to brands about their sofas in 2020 and it was, quite frankly – dehumanizing.
 Usually when I reach out to brands even if the company doesn’t think I’m up their alley they at least send me to their media person to give me some information about their company.
 When I reached out to some very notable furniture brands to get information on their interest in plus size consumers, creating furniture for fat bodies, and the durability of their product I got a lot of “I’m sorry I don’t think our brand values align”.
 What values need to align when I’m asking a brand about their products construction?